Have you ever wondered what you would do without your oven and range top? For some of us, this is not a question at all, but an everyday part of life.

 A thick extension cord (optional): Like any appliance that contains a heating element, these devices can be a fire hazard if used improperly.
 Unless you situate them right next to an electrical outlet, you will probably need an extension cord.
 The cord needs to be good and thick to handle the power load without heating up.

-A heat-resistant slab (optional): This can be used underneath the skillet as extra protection for the surfaces of your kitchen from heat damage.
+A heat-resistant slab (optional): This can be used underneath the skillet as extra protection for the surfaces of your kitchen from possible heat damage.
 A wide ceramic tile is a good choice, as is a block of stone such as a granite cutting board.
 Ideally, your heat slab should be at least one square foot.

 A strong set of tongs(optional): These are handy because it is harder to use a standard potholder when removing an item from your e-skillet.
 A large pair of tongs will make it much easier.